• Introduction

 Nipple discharge can be caused by various factors, including:

-5. Infections: Breast infections, such as mastitis (inflammation of the breast tissue) or breast abscesses, can lead to nipple discharge, which is often accompanied by other symptoms like pain, redness, and swelling.
+- Infections: Breast infections, such as mastitis (inflammation of the breast tissue) or breast abscesses, can cause nipple discharge, which is often accompanied by other symptoms such as pain, redness, and swelling.

-7. Benign breast conditions: Non-cancerous breast conditions like fibrocystic changes, intraductal papillomas (non-cancerous growths in the milk ducts), or ductal ectasia (widening milk ducts) can lead to nipple discharge.
+- Benign breast conditions: Non-cancerous breast conditions such as fibrocystic changes, intraductal papillomas (non-cancerous growths in the milk ducts), or ductal ectasia (widening of the milk ducts) can cause nipple discharge.

 If you experience nipple discharge, especially if it's persistent, spontaneous, bloody, or associated with other concerning symptoms, it's essential to consult with your healthcare provider for evaluation and appropriate management.